DCSO/bloom/README.md

        0.1.1

     COMMANDS:
-         create, c          Create a new Bloom filter and store it in the given filename. insert, i          Inserts new values into an existing Bloom filter. join, j, merge, m  Joins two Bloom filters into one. check, c           Checks values against an existing Bloom filter. set-data, c        Sets the data associated with the Bloom filter. get-data, c        Prints the data associated with the Bloom filter. show, s            Shows various details about a given Bloom filter. help, h            Shows a list of commands or help for one command
+         create, cr         Create a new Bloom filter and store it in the given filename. insert, i          Inserts new values into an existing Bloom filter. join, j, merge, m  Joins two Bloom filters into one. check, c           Checks values against an existing Bloom filter. set-data, sd       Sets the data associated with the Bloom filter. get-data, gd       Prints the data associated with the Bloom filter. show, s            Shows various details about a given Bloom filter. help, h            Shows a list of commands or help for one command